3. Quick Start

 🔑 API Key Configuration

-You’ll need an API key for your chosen LLM provider.
-This example uses DashScope (Qwen):
+Provide an API key for your selected LLM provider.
+This example uses DashScope’s Qwen model, so we set the DashScope API key as an environment variable:

 export DASHSCOPE_API_KEY="your_api_key_here"